kubernetes/contributor-site/content/en/blog/2026/sig-arch-api-spotlight.md

 integrity being central to product quality...
 No matter how you structure the process, there must be a point where someone looks at what is coming and ensures conceptual integrity.
-Kubernetes uses APIs everywhere -- externally and internally -- so API Governance is critical to maintaining that integrity, how is this captured?**
+Kubernetes uses APIs everywhere -- externally and internally -- so API Governance is critical to maintaining that integrity.
+How is this captured?**

 **JL**: Yes, the conventions document captures patterns we’ve learned over time: what to do in various situations.
 We also have automated linters and checks to ensure correctness around patterns